brigidar/galaxy_workflows/README.md

 filtered table and a multifasta with the curated SNPs for each query genome.
   * If you have both reads and draft genomes in our queries you can combine them at this step to get all the SNPs in one single merged table.
  The output is a filtered table and a multifasta with the curated SNPs for each query genome.

+#### Example filtered SNP table
+    molecule	   refpos	syn?	refbase	qbase:abht	gene name	         gene start	gene end	gene length	snps per gene	pos in gene	ref codon/
+    NZ CM000662	101797	NSYN	A	      T	         ESCCO14588_RS26480	101814	    101644	  171	        1	            18	         TTA

+    //ref aa query codon	query aa	transition/transversion	snps/gene length	dn/ds	num_hits:abht	maxlen:abht	blengths:abht	product
+      L      TTT	        F	       transversion	           0.005847953	     1:00	 1	            40	         40	           hypothetical

+The table not only provides the SNP, but also the corresponding annotation from the reference genome.
+It provides the length of the blastn hit(maxlen), as well if there are additional hits of lower quality (blenghts).

 ### C4 Post-processing (optional)
 The SNPs multifasta is converted to phylip to run on PhyML.
 The filtered table is processed to provide genotypes and summary